- 2 Bedrooms

-Cancellation policies vary with each rental.
-You will probably be offered trip insurance.
-Trip insurance, which frequently costs somewhere between 1% - 5% of your standard rental home cost, provides guests with reimbursement of their vacation costs (and subsequent vacation property costs) for any days missed a result of personal health-related emergencies or storms, and additionally hurricane evacuation expenses, such as a unexpected motel stay or additional gas.
+Ensure that you be aware of the cancellation policy prior to reserving.
+You'll probably be offered trip insurance.
+Trip insurance, which frequently costs anywhere between 1% - 5% of the base rental home rate, can provide vacationers with reimbursement of their vacation costs (and subsequent rental home costs) for any days missed as a consequence of personal health care emergencies or storms, and additionally hurricane evacuation costs, such as a unexpected hotel stay or extra gas.

 During your Stay

-- Don't forget to protect the owner (and your stuff!) by keeping the rental home locked up while you are away, just like you would in your own home.
+- Enjoy your stay!
+Ensure you protect the owner (and your stuff!) by keeping the rental locked up while you are away, just like you would in your own home.

-- When everything is out, begin a walk-through of the property to make certain no damage occurred during your stay.
-Whenever possible, do this walk-out assessment with the property owner present.
-If the property owner is not available, make sure you take photos of the property to record its condition.
+- Make a point to walk through the rental one last time and look for damage.
+Whenever you can, do this walk-out review with the property owner present.
+If the property owner is not available, remember to take photos of the property to record its condition.

 - Folly Field Beach Park - 0.3 miles